Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Results

-Figure \ref{fig:ssim_val_rankings} shows an overview of SSIM scores across group rankings.
 SSIM values were highly clustered in the 4X track, with all top 4 participants scoring between 0.955 and 0.965.
 We observed greater variation between submissions in the 8X track, with the top participant scoring 0.952 and the others scoring below 0.944.
 The greatest variation occurred in the Transfer track.
 Many participants struggled to adapt their models to GE data.
 These data did not include frequency oversampling in the raw k-space data, which we have observed can decrease SSIMs for models by as much as 0.1-0.4 if no other adjustments are made.
 On the other hand, the Philips data did include frequency oversampling, so adaptation here was more straightforward.

-Table \ref{tab:resultsbycontrast} summarizes results by contrast for the finalists in each competition track.
+Table \ref{tab:resultsbycontrast} summarizes results by contrast for the finalists in each competition track with means and 95\% confidence intervals based on 2.5\% and 97.5\% quantiles.
 The strongest SSIM scores were usually recorded on T1 post-contrast images (T1POST), while the weakest scores were typically on FLAIR images.
 The same participant recorded the top average SSIM score for every contrast in every track except the Transfer track for T1 contrast.
 In this case, two other participants posted higher SSIM scores.

 One team, HungryGrads, submitted to all tracks and received a very low SSIM score between 0.4 and 0.5.
 This team set the background air to nearly 0s, which led to a clinically irrelevant SSIM loss of approximately 0.3 for their submissions.
-The HungryGrads submission prompted our team to perform a post-hoc analysis where we masked both the submission and the reference RSS ground truth before calculating SSIM, with results plotted in Figure \ref{fig:masked_SSIM_scatter}.
+The HungryGrads submission prompted our team to perform a post-hoc analysis where we masked both the submission and the reference RSS ground truth before calculating SSIM, with results plotted in Figure S1 in the supplementary material.
 Applying this mask markedly improved the SSIM scores of HungryGrads, although it would not have made this team a finalist.
-Applying the mask would have enabled ATB to enter the finalist round for the Transfer track, primarily due to the fact that their method introduced artifacts to GE reconstructions in the background.
+Applying the mask would have enabled ATB to enter the finalist round for the Transfer track.
 Our custom mask would not have changed finalist rankings otherwise.